-Send a weekly summary email to your allocated group of mentees to brief them on the topics covered during the meeting.
+Communication - Send a weekly summary email to their allocated group of mentees to brief them on the topics covered during the meeting.

-Submit a weekly online reflective diary.
-The diary provides an overview of what you have covered with your group as well as issues and challenges facing first-year students.
+Mentor diary - Submit a weekly online reflective diary which provides an overview of what you have covered with your group as well as issues and challenges facing first-year students.

-Attend a training session scheduled prior to the start of Trimester or Semester.
+Events - Attend a training session scheduled prior to the start of trimester or semester.

-If you have any questions about this position, please email firstname.lastname@example.org.
+If you have any questions about this position, please contact firstname.lastname@example.org.